dojo/docs/dojo/create.rst

 Dojo 1.7 (AMD)
 --------------

-In dojo 1.7, dojo.create has been moved to dojo/_base/html.
+In dojo 1.7, dojo.create has been kept in dojo/_base/html as a compatible of dojo version before, it is a alias of ctr.create in dojo/dom.

 .. code-block :: javascript